Blendify/blender-manual/trunk/blender_docs/manual/animation/markers.rst

    | Hotkey:   :kbd:`Ctrl-M`

-Having dozens of markers scattered throughout your scene's time won't help you much unless you know what they stand for.
+Having dozens of markers scattered throughout your scene's time will not help you much unless you know what they stand for.
 You can name a marker by selecting it, pressing :kbd:`Ctrl-M`, typing the name, and pressing the OK button.